kristapratico/azure-sdk-for-python/doc/dev/static_type_checking_cheat_sheet.md

 # type: ignore  # all errors ignored by both mypy and pyright
 ```

-- Do leave a comment with a link or explanation for the ignore so that it may be rectified later.
+- Do leave a comment with a link or explanation for the ignore so that it may be fixed later.
 - If you need to ignore type checking all files under a directory for your library, use a `mypy.ini` and `pyrightconfig.json` at the package-level.
 - If you must opt-out of all type checking temporarily, open an issue to re-enable type checking for your library.
 - Try not to use `typing.Any` if it is possible to be more specific. `Any` essentially turns off type checking.